aquafishe/1upHealth_Challenge/README.md

 ## Setup
 This project is supported using Python **3.9.6**

-Run following command in the project root directory:
+Run the following command in the project root directory:
 ```
 pip install -r requirements.txt
 ```